2 guards at ICE jail die after contracting coronavirus

 ICE has about 30,000 people detained and tested just 705 detainees, according to its publicly released figures.
 The agency recently said it would receive 2,000 tests a month from the U.S. Department of Health and Human Services to ramp up testing of detainees.

 LaSalle Corrections, the private prison company that operates Richwood, did not immediately respond to a question for comment about the guards.
 It also did not say how many guards at its immigration facilities are sick.
-ICE referred questions about jail guard deaths to LaSalle.
+ICE referred questions about the jail guards to LaSalle.

 “As an employer, if you employ a person, you have a mandate to protect them,” said Margarette Lenard, the widow of Carl Lenard.
 She added that she also blamed the national shortages of protective equipment and the re-use of masks and other gear.

+On April 21, prison officials at Richwood told employees they would be required to work 12-hour shifts, seven days a week due to staff shortages caused by a “high number of positive COVID 19 staff cases.”
+The memo was provided to the Associated Press by an employee who was not authorized to speak publicly.
+LaSalle did not respond to a question about the memo.

-A Richwood employee told The Associated Press in early April that guards were being told not to wear their own masks or gloves to avoid spreading panic among detainees, as many have pleaded for their release to avoid contracting the virus and more than 20 lawsuits have been filed against ICE.
-The employee was not authorized to speak publicly and spoke on condition of anonymity.
+Another Richwood employee who also spoke on condition of anonymity said in early April that guards were being told not to wear their own masks or gloves to avoid spreading panic among detainees, as many have pleaded for their release to avoid contracting the virus and more than 20 lawsuits have been filed against ICE.

 Two days after the AP asked LaSalle Corrections about its personal protective equipment policy, the jail staff was told on April 8 they could start to wear masks and other equipment, according to the Richwood employee.
 LaSalle executive Scott Sutterfield told the AP that protective equipment “is provided as necessary and employees can bring and wear masks.”